OxWearables/actinet/README.md

 $ actinet sample.csv
 ```

+See the [Usage](https://actinet.readthedocs.io/en/latest/usage.html) page for further uses of the tool.

 ### Troubleshooting

 Some systems may face issues with Java when running the script.
 If this is your case, try fixing OpenJDK to version 8: